 If you have never started your own website before, don’t worry it is very simple to do.
 The first thing you are going to have to do is register a domain name.

 This is simply the name of your website (ex. bookkeepersparadise.com).
-This will run you anywhere from $15 to $40 depending on the name of your site but typically $15 to $20 is what you can expect.
+This will run you anywhere from $15 to $40 a year depending on the name of your site but typically $15 to $20 is what you can expect.

 After you purchase your domain, you are also going to need hosting.
 In a nutshell, hosting is what keeps your site up and running.